Claudia915/claudia915.github.io/README.md

 A large component of this course included the requirement of attending a workshop at Penn.
 The purpose of this was to engage with digital humanities through an on-hands experience and learn about these opportunities on campus.

-Here is a link to my [State where I reflect on my experience at a Penn workshop](reflectionpenn.md)
+Here is a link to my [statement where I reflect on my experience at a Penn workshop](reflectionpenn.md)

 ## First Time Attending a Workshop in Philadelphia!

-Here is a link to my [State where I reflect on my experience at a Philadelphia workshop](reflectionphiladelphia.md)
+Here is a link to my [state where I reflect on my experience at a Philadelphia workshop](reflectionphiladelphia.md)

 ## Onto What's Next!

-This is a link to my [Statement where I look forward to next step](lookingforward.md)
+This is a link to my [statement where I look forward to next step](lookingforward.md)

-This is a link to my [Printing in prisons project](https://printinginprisons.org/blog/merchanc/)
+This is a link to my [printing in prisons project](https://printinginprisons.org/blog/merchanc/)

 ![example image](example.jpg)